 Jimena Castillo Aguerre

-Jimena is a Postgraduate Researcher in Economics at Leeds University Business School, she joined in October 2019.
+Jimena is a Postgraduate Researcher in Economics at Leeds University Business School.
+She joined in October 2019.
 Her research focuses on understanding financialisation from a Structuralist perspective, particularly for Latin American countries.

-She received financial support from Universidad de la Republica in support of her Master and was awarded with the LUBS Doctoral Scholarship.
+She received financial support from Universidad de la Republica in support of her Master's and was awarded with the LUBS Doctoral Scholarship.

 She worked as a research assistant in the project 'Internationalisation and financialisation strategies: case studies of Austrian firms'.
 Coordinated by Annina Kaltenbrunner from LUBS and Stefan Ederer from the Austrian Institute of Economic Research.
 2018-2019

-Consultancy work for trade unions- She co-founded a cooperative of Economists (Comuna) to work with social organisations.
-She advised many unions and produced reports on public budget, collective negotiation and salaries councils.
+Consultancy work: She co-founded a cooperative of Economists (Comuna) to work with social organisations.
+She advised trade unions and produced reports on collective barging and salaries councils.

-She collaborated with two Uruguayan newspapers, La Diaria and Brecha.
-Wrote articles about financialisation, the financial system, public-private partnerships, progressive taxes, child poverty, among others.
+She collaborates with two Uruguayan newspapers, La Diaria and Brecha.
+She wrote articles about financialisation, the financial system, public-private partnerships, progressive taxes, and child poverty.

 Post-Keynesian Economics Society